Bari-Khairullin/deblurring-images-using-SVD/README.md

     <img width="70%" src="https://github.com/Bari-Khairullin/deblurring-images-using-SVD/blob/main/Results/readme_1.png">
 </p>

 As you can see from the above example, we shouldn't deblur the image by solving equation directly since the effect of noise.
-So, we apply truncated SVD and get the recovered image.
+So, we propose the approach to apply truncated SVD and get the recovered image.

 <p align="center" width="100%">
     <img width="20%" src="https://github.com/Bari-Khairullin/deblurring-images-using-SVD/blob/main/Results/recover.png">